 And who was this Bruce guy?

-In addition, Bruce was the mind behind and the penis in front of productions such as “I Am a Fugitive from a Gang Bang,” “Ride, Queer, Ride,” and “No Skin Off My Ass” (the title of a 1991 La Bruce-directed film; I'm not sure if the first two titles are matches as well).
+In addition, Bruce was the mind behind and the penis in front of productions like “I Am a Fugitive from a Gang Bang,” “Ride, Queer, Ride,” and “No Skin Off My Ass” (the title of a 1991 La Bruce-directed feature).

 It’s too bad that the humorous potential of Super 8½ is left unrealized, for the film could have become a gay underground classic like Frank Ripploh’s Taxi zum Klo and Jean Genet’s Un chant d’amour – one perhaps too gutsy even for the likes of John Waters, Paul Morrissey, and Andy Warhol.

 But with La Bruce’s Bruce coming across as such an obnoxious figure, viewers will likely give up on him long before the final credits – new insights into his character be damned.